noinia/hgeometry/README.md

 * A one dimensional Interval Tree.
 The base tree is static.
 * A KD-Tree.
 The base tree is static.

+HGeometry also includes a datastructure/data type for planar graphs.
+In particular, it has a `EdgeOracle' data structure, that can be built in $O(n)$ time that can test if the graph contains an edge in constant time.

 Numeric Types
 -------------

-All geometry types are parameterized by a numerical type r.
+All geometry types are parameterized by a numerical type `r`.
 It is well known that Floating-point arithmetic and Geometric algorithms don't go well together;
 i.e. because of floating point errors one may get completely wrong results.
-Hence, I *strongly* advise against using `Double' or `Float' for these types.
-In several algorithms it is sufficient if the type r is `Fractional'.
-Hence, you can use an exact number type such as `Rational'.
+Hence, I *strongly* advise against using `Double` or `Float` for these types.
+In several algorithms it is sufficient if the type `r` is `Fractional`.
+Hence, you can use an exact number type such as `Rational`.

 A Note on the Ext (:+) data type
 ---------------------------------